JetSplash Car Wash 7355

 combustion chamber and damaged engine beyond repair.

-Based on GM Regular Production Option (RPO) code
+Based on GM Regular Production Option (RPO)

-definitions, 6JD and 7JD are passive suspension
+code definitions, 6JD and 7JD are passive

-components, specifically front springs ONLY.
+suspension components, specifically front springs

 Here are the details: